oracle-livelabs/apex/social-media-app/11-get-device-location/11-get-device-location.md

 Estimated Time: 5 minutes

+### Objectives

+In this lab, you will:
+- Create a Map Region
+- Retrieve the User's location and display on a Map using Dynamic Actions

+### Prerequisites

+- Completion of workshop through Lab 9

 ## Task 1: Create Map Region
 We are going to drag a map region item into the Dialogs, Drawers and Popups region of the Page Designer Layout section and then configure it. **Note**: This is an alternate way of placing page components on the page.
 (If you choose, you can still use the previous method of right-clicking on the tree to create a new region).